Isn’t Hanauma Bay Nature Preserve stunning?

 - Familiarize yourself with safety tips.

 - The preserve is open every day except Tuesdays.
 The park opens at 6 a.m. and closes at 7 p.m. in the summer and 6 p.m. in the winter.
-For more information on opening hours and evening hours, click here.
+It is very common for the parking lot to fill by mid-morning, so arrive as early as possible.

 - Snorkel gear and lockers are available for rent.